Razarion/razarion/razarion-server/src/test/resources/docker/docker-readme.txt

 # !!!
 On windows line separator must be corrected on shell scripts (LF UNIX)
+# Start Docker Quick Start Terminal if Dockertools is used

 # Build container
 docker build -t wildfly_ok_1 .